YatterOfficial/YatterOfficialBlobManagerHttpTrigger/README.md

 Requests will only be accepted if there is a key in the header that is defined by the Environmental Variable key ```YATTER_REQUESTHEADER_KEY``` and which has a corresponding ```YATTER_REQUESTHEADER_VALUE``` value.

+Special handling of the blob can be undertaken by creating a new class that inherits from ResponseBase, and replacing the TResponse class with the new one, eg:

+- ```{URL}/api/data?operation=get&path=myfile.txt&trequest=GeneralBlobRequest&tresponse=MySpecialBlobResponse```

+In such a case, additional handling will have to be undertaken in the TRequest / TResponse if-else routine, which is quite easy to implement.

 ## Quickstart

 Set up the following Environmental Variables: